 Everyone’s market, agent population, and competition are different.
 Just like there’s no one campaign that resonates with every agent, there’s no one campaign idea that works in every market, so use these as a jumping-off point.
 Add your own language and adjust them to fit your prospects.

-All of these campaigns are fairly short and meant to be delivered within 10 to 14 days.
+All of these campaigns are fairly short and are meant to be delivered within 10 to 14 days.
 You can stretch a campaign out to cover a longer span, but that isn’t always necessary.
 If someone isn’t responding to your approach, the answer isn’t to keep them on a multi-month campaign that hammers the same point.
 Rather, you should have several short campaigns built where you can change up your angle of attack as needed and see what connects.

+If you haven’t yet, click here to read up on how to build and apply your first Smart Campaign.
 And as you apply and edit these campaigns, keep all the best practices we’ve covered in mind to ensure a high response rate.